baptistar/baptistar.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Statistical Sciences, <a href='https://www.utoronto.ca/'>University of Toronto</a>
+subtitle: <a href='https://www.statistics.utoronto.ca'>Statistical Sciences</a>, University of Toronto

 profile:
   align: right